 Scholarships Blue Mountain Back Country Farrier Scholarship This scholarship will assist a student or students enrolled and making good progress in the Farrier Program.
 Demonstrated interest in horses and their well-being will be considered as well as demonstrated need.

-Entrance Requirements It is recommended that the student contact the lead instructor regarding appropriate program placement and paying a priority list fee to determine specific quarter start in the program.
+Entrance Requirements It is recommended that the student contact the lead instructor regarding appropriate program placement and to determine specific quarter start in the program.
 Students may enter the program fall, winter or spring quarter, however, due to course sequencing it is recommended to begin in the fall.
-A placement test offered by the Student Development Center must be completed prior to admittance to the program.
+In order to start this program, the placement process must be completed through the Testing Center.
+Visit wwcc.edu/placement for more information.